-The 2024 Strategic Plan Survey geographical elicited broad feedback from school-based respondents as shown on the left; the size of the markers corresponds to the number of responses across the county.
-Findings for all Strategic Plan Survey respondents revealed strengths the top 10 and weaknesses below.
+The 2024 Strategic Plan Survey elicited broad geographical feedback from school-based respondents as shown on the left; the size of the markers corresponds to the number of responses across the county.
+Findings for all Strategic Plan Survey respondents revealed the top 10 strenaths weaknesses below.